-Embracing the magic of one of Hollywood’s most irresistible pairings
+Embracing the magic of one of Hollywood’s most irresistible onscreen pairings

-Watching the movie, I struggle to think of an actress more befitting of the role, and there were many more like it while her star shone brightly.
+Watching the movie, I struggled to think of an actress more befitting of the role, and there were many more like it while her star shone brightly.
 When you watch a Kathleen Turner movie, you watch it because of Kathleen Turner.
 “When I was 40 the roles started slowing down.
 I started getting offers to play mothers and grandmothers,” she has often expressed.
 What a tragedy that barely ten years after Romancing the Stone the actress would almost vanish from the mainstream.
+Turner combined cutting edge 80s cynicism with the chic sensuality of golden age matinee idols.
 For my money, she was, and always will be, one of Hollywood’s great female leads.

 Despite Romancing the Stone‘s overtly pulp presentation, the Bahia Emerald, a priceless 840 pound, 180,000 carat treasure found in Brazil’s Bahia mines in 2001, is actually very real, and the subject of a legal saga that has dragged on for decades.
 Unearthed from the beryllium and chromium rich folds by Portuguese prospectors known as garimpeiros, who since the early 1960s have risked their lives mining the hexagonal gemstones forged within the cooled, cracked rock buried hundreds of feet deep, the emerald was shipped from São Paulo to northern California where it was purchased and stolen several times before police found it in the possession of Idaho investor Kit Morrison, who claimed to have purchased the now-cherished art piece legally.